 What is an AAT Appeal Service?

-• Decision to vary the primary decision (made by the department)
+• A decision to vary the primary decision

-• AAT might remit (return) a matter to Department of Immigration and Border Protection for reconsideration with specific directions.
+• Remit (return) the matter to the Department of Home Affairs (DOHA) for reconsideration with specific directions

 How much does it cost?